Compaya/slate/source/index.html.md

 You have to generate a API key at [cpsms.dk](https://cpsms.dk/login).<br>
 This is the password to use the API.<br>
-Navigate to <code>INDSTILLINGER -> API</code> section and then generate a API key.
+Navigate to the <code>INDSTILLINGER -> API</code> section and then generate an API key.

 <aside class="notice">
-For extra security you can turn on IP validating and add the IP adresses('s) you want to allow.
+For extra security you can turn on IP validation and add the IP address(es) you want to allow.
 </aside>